scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/remove-seed.rst

 Procedure
 ---------

-1. Update the Scylla configuration file, scylla.yaml, which can be found under ``/etc/scylla/``.
+1. Update the ScyllaDB configuration file, scylla.yaml, which can be found under ``/etc/scylla/``.
 For example:

 Seed list before removing the node: